secretGeek/til/concepts/survivorship_bias.md

 An example of a selection bias.

 You don't get the opportunity to gather evidence from the "non-survivors".
-Hence the evidence you do see is widly tained.
+Hence the evidence you do see is wildly tainted.

 e.g